You Should Read This Analysis Before Investing in Equinox Gold Corp. (AMEX:EQX)

 Sponsored

-Furthermore, one should take into account the price to sales ratio of a company for the last year, which is 1.06.
-EQX’s price to book ratio for the most recent quarter was 0.44, resulting in an 4.44 price to cash per share for the period.
+As an additional measure, we should look at the company’s price-to-sales ratio for the past year, which is 0.94 at the moment.
+EQX’s price to book ratio for the most recent quarter was 0.40, resulting in an 3.95 price to cash per share for the period.

 How does Equinox Gold Corp.
 (EQX) stock rate among analysts?
 Buy, sell, or hold?